solaiman-siam/solaiman-siam/README.md

 ## 🚀 About Me

-- 🔭 Specializing in JavaScript, React, and Tailwind CSS
+- 🔭 Specialising in JavaScript, React, and Tailwind CSS
 - 🎨 Transforming design concepts into interactive web applications
 - 📈 Committed to delivering high-quality websites that drive business growth
 - 🌱 Always learning and staying updated with the latest web development trends